-Introduction and Site Location: A paleontological resource and mitigation monitoring assessment has been completed for the Seaton Commerce Center project (PPT180025, CEQ180101; GEO180039) west of Perris and the I-215 corridor in unincorporated Riverside County, California (Attachments 1 and 2).
-The 10.7-acre property is located on the southeast corner of Perry Street and Seaton Avenue.
+Introduction and Site Location: This report constitutes the Paleontological Resource Impact Mitigation Program (PRIMP) for the Seaton Commerce Center project (PPT180025, CEQ180101; GEO180039), west of Perris and the I-215 corridor in unincorporated Riverside County, California (Attachments 1 and 2).
+In a letter dated 4 January 2019, the Planning Department of Riverside County granted approval of the drafting of this PRIMP for the project, based on the recommendation stated in Brian F. Smith and Associates, Inc. (BFSA)'s "Paleontological Resource and Mitigation Monitoring Assessment, Seaton Commerce Center Project" for the project site, dated 6 December 2018 (Kennedy and Wirths 2018).
+The approximately 10-acre property is located on the southeast corner of Perry Street and Seaton Avenue.
 The site is currently vacant, as are the properties to the immediate north and east.
 To the west is a mix of rural residential properties, and to the south, commercial or light industrial operations.
 On the U. S. Geological Survey 7.5-minute Steele Peak, California topographic quadrangle map, the site is located in the southwest quarter of the southwest quarter of Section 1, Township 4 South, Range 4 West, San Bernardino Base and Meridian (Attachment 2).
-The project seeks to develop the property into a warehouse and multi-tenant industrial structure with associated parking, infrastructure, and landscaping.
-The project will also include approximately 1.4 acres of off-site road improvements.

 Geology: The geology of the project site and immediate area is shown on Attachment 3 (after D. M. Morton, 2001, Geologic map of the Steele Peak 7.5' quadrangle, Riverside County, California: U. S. Geological Survey Open-File Report 01-449, scale 1:24,000, and on the adjacent Perris 7.5' quadrangle [D. M. Morton, 2003]).
-The map of the area shows that the project is underlain by lower Pleistocene (approximately 1.8 million to perhaps 200,000 to 300,000 year old) very old alluvial fan deposits (Qvof_a, shown in light brown on Attachment 3) that lap onto granitic exposures of the Cretaceous Val Verde Tonalite (Kvt on Attachment 3) along the west side of the project.
+The map of the area shows that the project is underlain by lower Pleistocene (approximately 1.8 million to perhaps 200,000 to 300,000 year old) very old alluvial fan deposits (Qvofa, shown in light brown on Attachment 3) that lap onto granitic exposures of the Cretaceous Val Verde Tonalite (Kvt on Attachment 3) along the west side of the project.
 Geomorphically, there is a very gentle slope to the east toward Perris Valley.